lukes/profiling/README.md

 | `stack.html` | See the profiled code as a nested stack |
 | `flat.txt` | List of all functions called, the time spent in each and the number of calls made to that function |

+### Is it Fast?

+No, no it's not.
+It's really slow.
+For especially gnarly, deeply nested code you will want to get up and get a coffee.
+This gem wraps [ruby-prof](https://github.com/ruby-prof/ruby-prof) which is partly written in C, so it's as fast as it can be.
-## Configuration
+## Options

-Use the `configure` method to set your own defaults:
+Use the `configure` method to set some options:

 ```ruby
 Profiler.configure({